xzakm3/Data-builder/README.md

 In one terminal session, go to `src` directory and run `flask run` with corresponding parameters.
 If there is an issue with running Flask server, you need to export several environment variables.

-When you are on linux:
+When you are on Linux:
 ```
 export FLASK_ENV=development
 export FLASK_APP=app.py